-What to See in Kiev
+What to See in Kyiv

-Main Kiev Attractions:
+Main Kyiv Attractions:

 - Kiev Pechersk Lavra The famous Orthodox monastery, one of the oldest and most important Old Russian monastery, the main place of religious worship for Ukrainian and Russian Orthodox, a unique architectural ensemble.

-- St.Sophia Cathedral The first significant monument of Old Russian architecture was the Saint Sophia Cathedral in Kiev – the main Christian church of pre-Mongol Kievan Rus.
+- St.Sophia Cathedral The first significant monument of Old Russian architecture was the Saint Sophia Cathedral in Kyiv – the main Christian church of pre-Mongol Kievan Rus.
 Its building started during the reign of Yaroslav the Wise in 1017-1019’s.
 The Chronicles tell that the temple was built on the site of a battle between the Kievans and the Pechenegs, which ended in the complete defeat of the nomads.
 On the battlefield, in memory of the outstanding victory, Yaroslav the Wise founded a magnificent stone church in the name of Saint Sophia.

 - St. Andrew’s Church – is a monument of history, architecture, painting and decorative art of the 18 century of world significance.
-It was built in the years 1747-1762 in the baroque style by architect Francesco Bartolomeo Rastrelli.
-The construction of the Andrew’s Church is included by the world community in the catalog “1000 miracles of the world.
+It was built in the years 1747-1762 in the Baroque style by architect Francesco Bartolomeo Rastrelli.
+The construction of Andrew’s Church is included by the world community in the catalog “1000 miracles of the world.
 And also “Masterpieces of Humanity of the Five Continents “, issued in Germany in 2002.

 - National Museum of the History of Ukraine in the Second World War and Motherland Statue.
 Hitler perceived the war against the USSR as a matter of life or death, “Sein oder Nicht sein”.
 “Operation “Barbarossa” was a plan of a crusade, an ideological “holy war”, aimed at the destruction of the Soviet people.
 For the Ukrainians, Russians, Belorussians and other Soviet peoples, the Great Patriotic War was really a struggle for their historical existence.

-- Fairy landscape alley in Kiev Landscape Alley in Kiev – is one of the most popular places as for a tourist walk as well for a weekend stroll for Kievans.
+- Fairy landscape alley in Kyiv Landscape Alley in Kyiv – is one of the most popular places as for a tourist walk as well for a weekend stroll for Kievans.
 The park with fairytale characters appeared in 2008.
-Kiev sculptor Konstantin Skretutskiy filled this place with a new life, he put here fountains, long dark-blue cats-centipedes with wide smiles, benches in the form of fabulous little animals.
+Kyiv sculptor Konstantin Skretutskiy filled this place with a new life, he put here fountains, long dark-blue cats-centipedes with wide smiles, benches in the form of fabulous little animals.